Child’s Records and Retention

 Records should not be amalgamated even in the case of siblings, although a degree of cross-reference and duplicate entry will be necessary.
 Caution should always be used if information is being cut and pasted between children's records to ensure entries are amended appropriately.

-When adoption is the plan for the child the responsible local authority may transfer a copy of the child's case record (or part of that record) to another adoption agency when it considers this to be in the interests of the child, and a written record must be kept of any such transfer. (s.4 The Adoption and Care Planning (Miscellaneous Amendments) Regulations 2018, amending s.
+When adoption is the plan for the child the responsible local authority may transfer a copy of the child's record (or part of that record) to another adoption agency when it considers this to be in the interests of the child, and a written record must be kept of any such transfer (s.4 The Adoption and Care Planning (Miscellaneous Amendments) Regulations 2018, amending s.
 49 of the Care Planning, Placement and Case Review (England) Regulations 2010).

 2. Retention and Confidentiality of Records

-The case record must be kept secure, and any necessary steps taken to ensure that information contained in it is treated as confidential, subject only to statutory rights of access or court orders granting access.
+The child's record must be kept secure, and any necessary steps taken to ensure that information contained in it is treated as confidential, subject only to statutory rights of access or court orders granting access.

 The Data Protection Act applies to both paper/manual and electronic records.